Your cart is currently empty!

 Why Feeding Your Dog Once a Day Creates Problems

 Feeding your dog once a day is common for many dog owners.
 It’s convenient, for one thing.
 And when people think about how wolves feed in the wild: feast or famine, it’s easy to see how people might think that feeding once a day is perfectly acceptable.
 But dogs are not wolves.
 Our dogs should actually have the chance to eat at least twice a day – if not more.
 Although some people think that a once a day meal is good enough, dogs can’t really tell us if it is.

 A normal dog’s stomach will empty in six to eight hours (1).
 That means if you are feeding your dog in the morning, he or she is going to be pretty hungry at the end of the day!
 Health concerns can be a reason to feed more frequent meals, too.
-Feeding smaller and more frequent meals can reduce the incidence of bloat in large breed dogs or hypoglycemia in smaller dogs (learn more in the article How to Feed Your Dog by the Animal Medical Centre of Southern California on this).
-But how does this effect reactive dogs?
+Feeding smaller and more frequent meals can reduce the incidence of bloat in large breed dogs (learn more in the article Feeding Times and Frequency for Your Dog by the Animal Medical Centre of Southern California on this) or hypoglycemia in smaller dogs.
+But how does this affect reactive dogs?

 Why feeding your dog more than once a day is relevant to dog aggression